ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         > OIDAuthState is a class that keeps track of the authorization and token requests and responses, and provides a convenience method to call an API with fresh tokens.
 This is the only object that you need to serialize to retain the authorization state of the session.

-        In this example we will cover a single OP scenario and maintain only one authorization state instance.
+        In this example, we will cover a single OP scenario and maintain only one authorization state instance.
 In the main class definition, add a property to hold a single authorization state:

         ```swift
         // ViewController.swift